-Consider maintenance.
-Or what you will not have to consider.
-Clay tile and concrete tile roofs do not rot when they get wet.
+Clay and concrete tile roofs do not rot when they get wet.
 Insects do not gnaw on tile roofs.
 They are durable in any climate from arid deserts to northern locales socked in by snow.
 There is no coating, sealing or painting required for a tile roof.

 Cost Savings from Tile Roofs and their ROI